Bogdan Gavrilović

-Bogdan Gavrilović (Serbian Cyrillic: Богдан Гавриловић; 1864–1947) was a Serbian mathematician, physicist, philosopher, and educator.
+Bogdan Gavrilović (Serbian Cyrillic: Богдан Гавриловић; 1864–1947) was a Serbian mathematician, physicist, university professor and academic.
 He received his doctorate in sciences mathematiques from the University of Budapest in 1887.
 He served twice as the Rector of the University of Belgrade and was elected three times as president of the Serbian Royal Academy (1931–1937).

 Biography

+His family originates from Herzegovina region.

 He graduated from high school in Novi Sad as a student of his generation.
 After high school, he went to study at the University of Budapest as a scholarship holder of the Serbian benefactor Sava Tekelija.
 In 1887, he received the title PhD in Mathematics.
+Gavrilović continued his studies in Western Europe, including Germany, Switzerland, and France.
+In Berlin, he attended lectures by the German mathematician Karl Weierstrass.

-In the same year, he started working as a professor at the University of Belgrade.
+Bogdan Gavrilović started working as a professor at the University of Belgrade.
 He remained in Belgrade until his death in 1947, and was active as a regular professor of mathematics at the Technical Faculty until 1941.

-Towards the end of the nineteenth century, he published two voluminous university textbooks, which also have a monographic character:
+Towards the end of the nineteenth century, he published two voluminous university textbooks, which also have a monographic character: Analytical Geometry (1896) on 900 pages, and Theory of Determinants (1899) on linear algebra.
+Both books are considered capital mathematical works in Serbia of their time.